barbaraoberbauer/meat/README.md

 # Computational Mechanisms of Attribute Translations
 This repository contains the code for the project "Computational Mechanisms of Attribute Translations".
 The results are published in the article: **TBA**.
-Authors are Barbara Oberbauer, Ulf Hahnel, and Sebastian Gluth.
+Authors are Barbara Oberbauer, Ulf J.J.
+Hahnel, and Sebastian Gluth.

-The results of the behavioral analyses have previously been published by [Mertens et al. (2020)](https://doi.org/10.1017/S1930297500006896).
-Data are publicly available on [OSF](https://osf.io/fqdra/).
+The dataset used here was collected by Mertens et al. (2020) and results on choice behavior and information acquisition are reported as Study 2 in their [publication](https://doi.org/10.1017/S1930297500006896).
+The raw data set was publicly made available on the Open Science Framework (https://osf.io/fqdra/).
+The preprocessed behavioral data, all parameter estimation results as well as simulated behavioral data of our study are available at https://doi.org/10.5281/zenodo.16942102.
+These data allow reproducing all results figures provided with this paper.

 Up until publication, this repository will be frequently updated.